Gulf of Honduras: Formation

 The Gulf's northern coast, upon the Yucatan Peninsula, reached its present location during the Late Jurassic age some 150 Mya.
 It was joined by the Central American platform during the Eocene epoch some 40 Mya, thereby forming a gulf or bay in or about the present location of the Gulf of Honduras.

 Hydrology

 Watersheds

 Eight primary, and 17 subsidiary, watersheds replenish the Gulf.
 These cover some 20730 mi2, with 2,240 sq. mi. in Belize, 7,070 sq. mi. in Guatemala, and 11,430 sq. mi. in Honduras.
 They contain 13 major, and various minor, rivers, with the former discharging some 77690 ft3 of freshwater per second, on average, and the latter, some 7,060 cubic feet per second, on average.
 Annually, the Gulf receives some 17.75–18.23 cubic miles (74–76 km3) of water from its watersheds.
-Sedimentary discharge from Belizean rivers into the Gulf was, on average, 80, 15, and 5 percent mud, clay, and sand, respectively.
+Sedimentary discharge from Belizean rivers into the Gulf was, on average, 80, 15, and 5 per cent mud, clay, and sand, respectively.
 Peak freshwater and sedimentary discharge occurs in the wet season, which usually exceeds dry season discharge by a factor of 5–9.